How to sketch a function in the axes

 Step 2: Plot the intercepts on the axes.
 These are the points where the function crosses the x-axis or the y-axis.
 This will give you a sense of the points the function passes through.

-See also What is the point of a double headed axe
+See also What is the correct way to carry an ice axe

 Step 3: Identify any symmetry or asymmetry in the function.
 This can help you determine the shape of the graph.
 For example, if the function is symmetric about the y-axis, the graph will be symmetric as well.